-Steps for anchoring in the classroom: Other - Teaching concept, provide sufficient and/or ready-to-go accessible materials and infrastructure
+Steps for anchoring in the classroom: Other - Teaching concept, provide sufficient and/or ready-to-go accessible materials and infrastructure wishes for" (Participant D - 09.03.23, Berlin).
+The necessary infrastructure at the school should also be in place.

 It is necessary to provide much more fundamental training for the digital requirements in non-CS subjects.